-Name Experience Michel Desjardins Mr. Desjardins has worked, as an actuary, in senior executive positions for insurance companies, among them: vice-president strategic planning - Laurentian Life and Laurentian Group (1987-1993); vice-president, marketing - Cartier Partners Insurance Agency (2001-2005); vice-president, national accounts - Empire Life (2005-2008) and vice-president, assurance - Promutua Group (2010-2013).
+Name Experience Michel Desjardins Mr. Desjardins has worked, as an actuary, in senior executive positions for insurance companies, among them: vice-president, strategic planning - Laurentian Life and Laurentian Group (1987-1993); vice-president, marketing - Cartier Partners Insurance Agency (2001-2005); vice-president, national accounts - Empire Life (2005-2008) and vice-president, assurance - Promutual Group (2010-2013).
 He also worked as a consultant for multiple financial institutions.
-M. Desjardins is the Chair of the Independen Review Committee.
-François Vaillancourt Mr. Vaillancourt worked as analyst at the Autorité des marchés financiers since January 2017 until his retirement in April 2021.
-From 1999 to 2016, he worked as Principal Manager and Chief Compliance Officer at Desjardins Financial Security.
-Gilles Lemieux Mr. Lemieux was Manager, financial information and information management, independent network at Desjardins Insurance from 2010 to 2016 and Manager, financial information, independent network at Desjardins Financial Security from 2006 to 2009.
-From 2001 to 2005, he was Head of Administration at Optiassurance inc. and Vice-president, Finance at Optifund Investments Inc.
+M. Desjardins is the Chair of the Independent Review Committee.
+François Vaillancourt Mr. Vaillancourt worked as analyst at the Autorité des march financiers from January 2017 until his retirement in April 202 From 1999 to 2016, he worked as Principal Manager and Ch Compliance Officer at Desjardins Financial Security.
+Gilles Lemieux Mr. Lemieux was Manager, financial information and information management, independent network at Desjardins Insurance fror 2010 to 2016 and Manager, financial information, independer network at Desjardins Financial Security from 2006 to 2009.
+From 2001 to 2005, he was Head of Administration at Optiassurancinc. and Vice-president, Finance at Optifund Investments Inc.